Farmland

 Farmer housing details

-Very large six bedroom, three bathroom farmhouse with four bedrooms and two bathrooms available.
-Will have to be okay sharing house with me, a single woman in my 50s and occasional visits from my teenage sons; my two bedrooms and bathroom in a separate section of house.
-We would share the kitchen.
-Two living/family rooms - one in each section so lots of space for lots of people!
-Your dogs and cats more than welcome; I currently have two old dogs and one very cool cat.
+Very large six bedroom, three bathroom farmhouse.
+A separated section with four bedrooms, a living room, dining room, and two bathrooms will be available for you.
+For a year or so, I, a single woman in my 50s and occasional visits from my young adult sons, will share the kitchen and laundry with you; our two bedrooms, sitting room, and bathroom are in a separated section of house.
+Your dogs and cats more than welcome; I currently have two old dogs and one very cool cat who get along fine with other animals.
 House is heated with wood and propane; seven-person hot tub, solar, 220V electric car charger.

 Water source for farm use